 Ready to experiment with colour?
 We have 12 colourful kitchen ideas for you to check out.

-12. A double bowl, double tap kitchen sink
+12. Think practical with a double kitchen sink

 Two is better than one, trust us.
 Yes, it is true that a double-bowl sink can make washing up easier, and that one of the bowls can be connected to your rubbish disposal (handy if you peel a lot of veg on a regular basis).
 But for our money, the most convenient aspect of having a double-bowl, double-tap sink is the opportunity for two people to cook at the same time without getting in each other's way, or for one sink to be used for cooking, one for washing up.
 Perfect for busy households – or for teaching the kids how to cook, too.